SupremeCommanderMaps/SurvivalVersus/README.md

 ## Installation

 * Download the [latest version of the map][download]
 * Extract the zip.
-The result should be a directory named `Final Rush Pro 5`
+The result should be a directory named `final_rush_pro_5_1.v0001`
 * Place the directory into `Documents\My Games\Gas Powered Games\Supreme Commander Forged Alliance\Maps`

 Note: you do not need to have the FinalRushPro3 mod like you did with version 4 of this map.
 Furthermore since the Auto Reclaim option has been fixed, you probably want to use that instead of the Vampire mod.

+## New in version 5.1

+Released on 2017-10-29

+* Fixed random event units spawning only for bottom team players
+* Added messages showing detailed game settings at the start of the game
+* Decreased default HP increase on easy from 11.11% to 10%

 ## New in version 5